 First, sterile liquid solution is infused to reduce bleeding and trauma.
 Then a thin hollow tube, or cannula, is inserted through these incisions to loosen excess fat using a controlled back and forth motion.

 The dislodged fat is then suctioned out of the body using a surgical vacuum or syringe attached to the cannula.

 Problem areas that can be addressed with liposuction:

 Results: Your improved body contour will be apparent when the swelling and fluid retention commonly experienced following liposuction subside.

-With continued practices of healthy diet and fitness, the loss of excess fatty tissue should be permanently maintained.
-However, substantial weight gain can alter an otherwise permanent result.
+With continued practices of healthy diet and fitness, the loss of excess fatty tissue should be long-lasting.
+However, substantial weight gain can alter your result.

 Once your procedure is completed, a compression garment or elastic bandages may cover treatment areas.
 These help to control swelling and compress the skin to your new body contours.